Paolo Tramezzani

 Paolo Tramezzani (born 30 July 1970) is an Italian football manager and former player, who played as a defender.
-He was most recently the manager of FC Sion.

 Playing career

 Tramezzani was born at Castelnovo ne' Monti in Emilia.
-At the age of nine he joined Inter Milan, where he rose through the ranks.
-In order to gain experience he first spent a season on loan at Prato in Serie C1, followed by a season in Serie B with Cosenza in co-ownership deal, and then another season on loan in Serie B with Lucchese.
+At the age of nine, he joined Inter Milan, where he rose through the ranks.
+To gain experience, he first spent a season on loan at Prato in Serie C1, followed by a season in Serie B with Cosenza in a co-ownership deal, and then another season on loan in Serie B with Lucchese.

-Inter included him in the squad for the 1992/93-season, and handed him his debut on 28 October 1992 in a cup match against Foggia.
-He spent two seasons as a squad member at Inter, but did not manage to become a regular in his preferred position at left-back.
+Inter included him in the squad for the 1992–93 season and handed him his debut on 28 October 1992 in a cup match against Foggia.
+He spent two seasons as a squad member at Inter but did not manage to become a regular in his preferred position at left-back.
 He played a total of 34 games in all competitions for Inter.
-He spent the two following seasons on loan at Venezia and Cesena in Serie B, before being released to join fellow Serie A-side Piacenza in 1995.
+He spent the two following seasons on loan at Venezia and Cesena in Serie B before being released to join fellow Serie A-side Piacenza in 1995.

 Having spent two seasons in Serie A playing regularly with Piacenza, he was signed for £1.5 million by Tottenham Hotspur in the summer of 1998, managed at the time by Christian Gross.
 Although scoring on his debut in a friendly against Peterborough United, his time at Spurs was short-lived.
 He was transferred to Pistoese in Italy for £400,000.
-He later returned to Piacenza, and spent a short spell at Atalanta, before ending his career with five seasons in Serie C1 with Pro Patria.
+He later returned to Piacenza and spent a short spell at Atalanta, before ending his career with five seasons in Serie C1 with Pro Patria.